 - Ophthalmic Pathology

 The major focus of the third-year resident (PGY-IV) is performing surgical procedures.
 More than 2,300 major operative eye cases are performed each year.
 The senior resident performs all surgical cases.
 All major surgery is supervised by attending physicians.
 Starting in 2017, a new rotation at Provident Hospital, another Cook County system affiliate, has been established.
 Stroger Hospital Ophthalmology faculty also staff Provident Hospital.
-This rotation will allow for 3 days weekly in the operating room, with further emphasis on expanding residents’ surgical skills Senior residents are also responsible for providing ophthalmology consultations for other services in the hospital as well as aiding in patient care, junior resident and medical student education in the general eye clinic.
+This rotation will allow for 3 days weekly in the operating room, with further emphasis on expanding residents’ surgical skills Senior residents are also responsible for aiding in patient care, junior resident and medical student education in the general eye clinic.
 One senior resident is selected yearly to function as Chief Resident with administrative and educational responsibilities.

 Subspecialty attendings conduct teaching conferences daily in which material in the Ophthalmology Basic and Clinical Science Course (BCSC), published by the American Academy of Ophthalmology (AAO), is systematically covered.
 The BCSC books are provided to each resident at the start of their first year.
 Monday mornings are devoted to Morning Report to review on-call issues and discuss cases or for invited guest speakers.
-Fluorescein Angiogram Conference or other retina lectures are held on Tuesday afternoons.
-There are weekly Chairman’s Rounds held on Wednesdaymornings.
+Fluorescein Angiogram Conference or other retina lectures are held on Tuesday mornings.
+There are monthly Chairman’s Rounds held on Wednesdaymornings.
 Since 2014, second year residents review pathology slides and gross specimens with Dr. Bamba on Wednesdays throughout the year.
 Thursday and Friday lectures rotate between neuro-ophthalmology, uveitis, cornea, pathology, and oculoplastics.
 Grand Rounds are held monthly.
-Formal Journal Club is held on a quarterly basis on Wednesday evenings.
+Formal Journal Club is held on a quarterly basis.
 Prior to the annual in-service examination (OKAPs) in March, a three day comprehensive review of all BCSC topics is held at Stroger Hospital.